-In order to apply the Group's policy on revenue and profit recognition, which is based on a percentage complete basis, estimates have to be made around costs to complete and progress valuations.
+In order to apply the Group's policy on revenue and profit recognition, estimates have to be made around costs to complete and progress valuations.
 Assessments and judgments are required to assess changes in scope of work, contract programmes, maintenance and defects liabilities and changes in costs.